Chat with us, powered by LiveChat

 • Tracks:

-Concurrent Session 1: From Theory to Practice: One District’s Roadmap for Implementing Threat Assessment Procedures
+Concurrent Session 1: From Theory to Practice: One K-12 School District’s Roadmap to A Comprehensive District-wide Threat Assessment Process

 Tuesday, November 19, 2024 | 10:15am-11:30am ET